FarmHackNL/FarmHack/challengers/vechtdal/README.md

 The API lives at [https://www.crop-r.com/api/v1/](https://www.crop-r.com/api/v1/).

-Please note: this is an "internal" API optimized for caching and latency.
+Here be dragons: this is an "internal" API optimized for caching and latency.
+Crop-R is currently building `v3` which will optimize for developer wellbeing.

 #### Authentication